boostorg/cmake/developer.md

 configure check (`cxx_check_source_compiles`), and other measures.

-After all the build options have been declared and taken into account, the library should output a single line of status output that shows the selected configuration.
+After all the build options have been declared and taken into account, the library should emit a single line of status output that shows the selected configuration.
 For Iostreams, this output is of the form
 ```
 -- Boost.Iostreams: ZLIB OFF, BZip2 OFF, LZMA OFF, Zstd OFF